sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Nothing.

-Our mind has engulf us.
+Our mind engulfed us.
 We let ourselves engulfed.
 We gave permission.